Quick start

 - Open the Profit Goal Calculator.

-- Enter fixed costs for the project, month, event, or product batch.
+- Enter fixed costs for the same project, month, event, or product batch you are planning.

 - Use the first example, "$2k profit target: $5,000 fixed costs, $2,000 target profit, $40 price, $18 variable cost", if you want to see a filled-out estimate before entering your own values.